Wander Labs

 STEP 02

-You submit a project pitch: a clear output, a rough 8 to 12 week roadmap, and why now.
+You submit a Quest pitch in the quest-lobby: a clear output, a rough 8 to 12 week roadmap, and why now.
 Vague “learn X / explore Y” ideas with nothing to ship get sent back.

 STEP 03